neurodata/m2g/docs/sphinx/cloud_computing.rst

 **Processing your data:**

-* Mount an addtional harddrive with sufficient storage capacity for your data.
+* Mount an addtional harddrive with sufficient storage capacity for your data
-* Move all of your data into your new harddrive (either through s3, or scp or equivalent).
+* Move all of your data into your new harddrive (either through s3, or scp or equivalent)
-* Create a `temp` directory on this new harddrive, as well.
+* Create a `temp` directory on this new harddrive, as well
 * Open terminal and type the following:

 .. code-block:: none